Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-V2cOLLcElBI.md

 # [June 15th, 2021 Livestream](../2021-06-15.md)
 ## Q&A: When do the microtransactions and DLC packs start?
 https://www.youtube.com/watch?v=V2cOLLcElBI
-This question was possibly duplicated with a more recent answer: [March 1st, 2022 Livestream Q&A: Any DLC/expansions planned, or just more free stuff?](./yt-B5iDfRbSD-o.md) [https://www.youtube.com/watch?v=B5iDfRbSD-o](https://www.youtube.com/watch?v=B5iDfRbSD-o)
+This question was possibly duplicated with a more recent answer: [October 18th, 2022 Livestream Q&A: Do you guys want to release DLC?](./yt-SXCLbwPIp7k.md) [https://www.youtube.com/watch?v=SXCLbwPIp7k](https://www.youtube.com/watch?v=SXCLbwPIp7k)

 ### Topics